drpicox/david-rodenas.com/_notes/npm-offline.md

 and you do not care about updates.

+## How it works?

 ### Shortcut in your `.bashrc`

-If you are using bash (Mac or Linux), add an alias for offline npm support:
+Add an alias for offline npm support if you are using bash (Mac or Linux), :

 ```bash
 alias npm-offline="npm --cache-min 9999999 "